dotnet/corert/Documentation/using-corert/reflection-in-aot-mode.md

 When .NET code is compiled ahead of time, a typical problem the ahead of time compiler faces is deciding what code to compile and what data structures to generate.

-For static languages such as C or C++, the problem of deciding what to compile ahead of time is quite simple: one starts with compiling `Main()` and establishing what other methods and data structures `Main()` references.
-One then compiles those references, the references of the references and so on, until there's nothing left to compile.
+For static languages such as C or C++, the problem of deciding what to include in the final executable is quite simple: one starts with including `main()` and establishing what other methods and data structures `main()` references.
+One then includes those references, the references of the references and so on, until there's no reference left to include.
 This concept is easy to understand and works great for languages like C or C++.
 Nice side effect of this approach is that the generated program is small.
 If the code doesn't call into e.g. the `printf` function, the `printf` function is not generated in the final executable.

-Problems with such approach start to show up on platforms that allow reflection.
+Problems with such approach start to show up on platforms that allow unconstrained reflection.
 Reflection is a mechanism .NET provides that allows developers to inspect the structure of the program at runtime and access/invoke types and their members.
+With unconstrained reflection, the definition of "program" includes "everything that one would have access to at the time of compiling the program".

 As a motivating example, consider this program: